simonmichael/hledger_site/src/tags-tutorial.md

              $207.39
 ```

-Aha, we see a lot of spending on “ancient white.”
+Aha, we see a lot of spending on “ancient white”.

 Similarly, if we want to see the expenses by type of fabric, we type: